paulphys/radiosource/README.md

 ```python
 python executable.py
 ```
-Create folder for the fits files called 'fits'
-Create folder for the exported images called 'export' Enter the amount of random sources you wish to generate Done
+-Create folder for the fits files called 'fits' -Create folder for the exported images called 'export' -Enter the amount of random sources you wish to generate Done
 ## Release History